5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ### Installing macOS
 **Coming from Windows/Linux**: Follow the installation guide by [**Dortania**](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer).

-**NOTE**: No support from my end for issues related to UBS Installers created in Windows or Linux or when using a Virtual Machine!
+> **Note**: No support from my end is provided for issues related to UBS Installers created in Windows or Linux or when using a Virtual Machine!

 **Coming from macOS**: If you already have access to macOS, you can either download macOS from the App Store, with [**OCLP**](https://github.com/dortania/OpenCore-Legacy-Patcher) or with [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/).
 Both than can download any macOS from High Sierra up to Ventura and can create an USB Installer as well.